Hollywood Chainsaw Hookers

-Hollywood Chainsaw Hookers (also known as simply Hollywood Hookers in the United Kingdom) is a 1988 American black comedy slasher film directed by Fred Olen Ray, and starring Gunnar Hansen, Linnea Quigley, Jay Richardson and Michelle Bauer.
+Hollywood Chainsaw Hookers (also known as simply Hollywood Hookers in the United Kingdom) is a 1988 American black comedy horror film directed by Fred Olen Ray, and starring Gunnar Hansen, Linnea Quigley, Jay Richardson, and Michelle Bauer.
 It is known as a B-movie.

-Plot summary
+Plot

-When private detective Jack Chandler (Jay Richardson) tries to track down a teenage runaway (Linnea Quigley), he runs into a cult of Egyptian chainsaw-worshipping prostitutes led by "The Master" (Gunnar Hansen).
+The private detective Jack Chandler tries to track down Samantha, a teenage runaway.
+He runs into a cult of Egyptian chainsaw-worshipping prostitutes led by "The Stranger".

+Disclaimer and announcements

+The film's tagline was "They Charge an Arm and a Leg!"